-Table 7 - Top 10 Countries Receiving Transferred IPv4 addresses in 2023
+Table 7 - Top 10 Countries Receiving Transferred IPv4 addresses in 2024

 There are many caveats about this data collection, particularly relating to the precise meaning of this economy-based geolocation.
-Even if we use only the country-code entry in the RIR's registry records, then we get a variety of meanings.
+Even if we use only the country-code entry in the RIRs' registry records, then we get a variety of meanings.
 Some RIRs use the principle that the recorded country code entry corresponds to the physical location of the headquarters of nominated entity that is the holder of the addresses, irrespective of the locale where the addresses are used on the Internet.
 Other RIRs allow the holder to update this geolocation entry to match the holder's intended locale where the addresses will be used.
-It is generally not possible to confirm the holder's assertion of location, so whether these selfmanaged records reflect the actual location of the addresses or reflect a location of convenience is not always possible to determine.
-When we look at the various geolocation services, of which Maxmind is a commonly used service, where are similar challenges of location.
-These services generally intend to associate an address with a location that relates to where the address is physically located.
+It is generally not possible to confirm the holder's assertion of location, so whether these self-managed records reflect the actual location of the addresses or reflect a location of convenience is not always possible to determine.

+When we look at the various geolocation services, of which Maxmind is a commonly used service, there are similar challenges in providing a geographic location service.
 At times this is not easy to establish, such as with tunnels used in VPNs.
 Is the "correct" location the location of the tunnel ingress or tunnel egress?
 Many of the fine-grained differences in geolocation services reflect the challenges in dealing with VPNs and the various ways these location services have responded.
 There is also the issue of cloud-based services.
-Where the cloud service uses anycast the address is located in many locations at once.
+Where the cloud service uses anycast, then the address is located in many locations at once.
 In the case where the cloud uses conventional unicast, the addresses use may be fluid across the cloud service's points of presence based on distributing addresses to meet the demands for the service.
 The bottom line is that these location listings are a "fuzzy" approximation rather than a precise indication of location.

-With that in mind let's now look at imports and exports of addresses of 2023 transfers where the source and destination of the transfers are in different economies.
+With that in mind let's now look at imports and exports of addresses of 2024 transfers where the source and destination of the transfers are in different economies.
+Some 1,928 transfers appear to result in a movement of addresses between countries, involving a total of 11,467,008 addresses, as shown in Table 8.